benjww/CatMiner/README.md

 Code and results associated with the original publication can be found in paper_data/.
 Since then we have begun packaging the code to improve user-friendliness, and a more up-to-date tutorial notebook can be found in the examples/ directory.

-Please install by running "pip install CatMiner"
+Please install by running "pip install cat-miner"

 If you find our code or workflow to be useful, please cite the corresponding publication: